jonasblasques/data-engineering-zoomcamp-notes/2_Workflow-Orchestration-(AirFlow)/README.md

 **2: Prepare postgres**

- On a separate terminal, lets find out which virtual network it's running on with:
+ On a separate terminal, lets find out which virtual network it's running on airflow with:

  ```
 docker network ls